-\paragraph*{Acid gas removal.} Due to the presence of undesirable constituents such as \ce{CO2}, \ce{H2O}, and trace contaminants including \ce{H2S} and \ce{NH3} in the product gas streams generated by biomass gasification and RWGS, a gas purification step is required prior to utilization of these streams as synthesis gas in FT synthesis.
-To this end, an AGR process based on the Rectisol\textsuperscript{\textregistered} approach is employed, following the design principles outlined by Liu et al.\cite{Liu.2015} In this process, chilled methanol is used as a physical solvent capable of selectively absorbing acid gases and polar impurities due to its high solubility characteristics at low temperatures.
-The Rectisol\textsuperscript{\textregistered} technology enables near-complete removal of contaminants such as \ce{H2S}, \ce{NH3}, and \ce{CO2}, thereby producing a high-purity synthesis gas stream suitable for catalytic conversion in FT reactors.\cite{Gatti.2014, Liu.2015, Sharma.2016} The extent of \ce{CO2} removal can be tailored to meet downstream processing requirements.
+\paragraph*{Acid gas removal (AGR).} Due to the presence of undesirable constituents such as \ce{CO2}, \ce{H2O}, and trace contaminants including \ce{H2S} and \ce{NH3} in the product gas streams generated by biomass gasification and RWGS, a gas purification step is required prior to utilization of these streams as synthesis gas in FT synthesis.
+To this end, an AGR process based on the Rectisol\textsuperscript{\textregistered} approach is employed, following the design principles outlined by Liu \emph{et al.}\@ \cite{Liu.2015}.
+In this process, chilled methanol is used as a solvent capable of selectively absorbing acid gases and polar impurities due to its high solubility characteristics at low temperatures.
+The Rectisol\textsuperscript{\textregistered} technology enables near-complete removal of contaminants such as \ce{H2S}, \ce{NH3}, and \ce{CO2}, thereby producing a high-purity synthesis gas stream suitable for catalytic conversion in FT reactors \cite{Gatti.2014, Liu.2015, Sharma.2016}.
+The extent of \ce{CO2} removal can be tailored to meet downstream processing requirements.

-\paragraph*{Carbon sequestration.} To incorporate the option of permanent carbon removal within the overall framework, a dedicated carbon sequestration (CS) process is integrated into the superstructure.
-This process facilitates the transport and subsequent sequestration of high-purity \ce{CO2} streams originating from various upstream processes.\cite{Demirhan.2021} The CS process is modeled to accommodate pure \ce{CO2} as an input and is assumed to achieve complete containment of the captured carbon, thereby contributing to net emissions mitigation within the system boundaries.
-All assumptions related to the operational and economic parameters of the CS unit are detailed in the Supplementary Information.
+\paragraph*{Carbon sequestration (CS).} To incorporate the option of permanent carbon removal within the overall framework, a dedicated CS process is integrated into the superstructure.
+This process facilitates the transport and subsequent sequestration of high-purity \ce{CO2} streams originating from various upstream processes \cite{Demirhan.2021}.
+The CS process is modeled to accommodate pure \ce{CO2} as an input and is assumed to achieve complete containment of the captured carbon, thereby contributing to net emissions mitigation within the system boundaries.

-\section{Process representation via neural networks}
+\section{Process representation \emph{via} neural networks}